mstolin/wishlist-inviter/scrapper-facade/Readme.md

-# Mail-Service
+# Scrapper-Facade

-The Mail-Service is a business services that is responsible to handle all mail- related tasks.
+The Scrapper-Facade abstracts the usage of all vendor-specific adapter services like the Amazon-Adapter.

 # Development